GabDug/Efrei-L1-ProjectHangman/Report.md

     print(l2)

-In this program we're adding the length of all the word in a second array by using a for loop
+In this program we're adding the length of all the word in a second array by using a for loop.

 3. e)